nextcloud/documentation/developer_manual/tutorial.rst

 * **@Ajax**: Use this for Ajax Requests.
 It prevents the unneeded rendering of the apps navigation and returns error messages in JSON format

-Don't forget to add your controller to the dependency container in :file:`appinfo/dicontainer.php`
+Don't forget to add your controller to the dependency injection container in :file:`dependencyinjection/dicontainer.php`

 .. code-block:: php